Interested in using WordPress with GitHub?

 1. Install and configure the WP Pusher plugin.

-To begin, download and install the WP Pusher plugin on the site where you want to use GitHub to deploy WordPress themes and/or plugins.
+Download and install the WP Pusher plugin on your site.
+Make sure you’re adding the plugin to the project you want to use GitHub on.

 2. Connect WP Pusher to GitHub.